 If you have a history of depression or anxiety, or you weren’t believed when you told family, friends or colleagues about the traumatic event, or your experience was downplayed or dismissed, you likely found it harder to cope and were more likely to develop PTSD.

 Veterans who experience military sexual trauma-related PTSD also commonly experience the following conditions:

 - Higher risk of cardiovascular diseases

-What Evidence Do I Need to Prove a Military Sexual Trauma Claim?
+What Documentation Do I Need to Prove a Military Sexual Trauma Claim?